Andries-Smit/code-spell-checker-studio-extension/README.md

 - Limited to some documentation types
 - Removing an Project Dictionary, requires a restart of the extension.
 - Mendix BUG, documents are not automatically saved.
 Requires manual saving from Studio Pro.
+- Not all locations could be resolved.
+It will only show the module for domain models.

 ## Install for Usage

-- Download release, matching your Mendix Studio Pro version.
+- Download the latest release, https://github.com/Andries-Smit/code-spell-checker-studio-extension/releases matching your Mendix Studio Pro version.
 - Create in the Mendix project a folder named `webextensions`.
 - Unzip the `CodeSpellChecker.zip` file.
-- Copy the `CodeSpellChecker` folder to the project webextensions folder.
+- Copy the `CodeSpellChecker` folder to the project `webextensions` folder.

 ## Running the extension